-In addition, Article 3(2) Delegated Regulation, explicitly requires retail investors to be informed about the potential higher risks if the PRIIPs is not held to maturity or for the RHP in the section 'What are the risks and what could I get in return'.
+In addition, Article 3(2) of the Delegated Regulation, explicitly requires retail investors to be informed about the potential higher risks if the PRIIP is not held to maturity or for the RHP in the section 'What are the risks and what could I get in return'.
 In the case of open-ended PRIIPs with an extremely short RHP (e.g. only one day) holding them for longer is expected to significantly affect their risk.

-Derivatives [Last update 20 November 2017]
+IX.
+Derivatives [Last update 21 December 2022]